Teradata/developer-resources/quickstarts/analyze-data/jupyter.md

 result.DataFrame()
 ```

-There are many other features that ipython-sql provides, including variable substitution, plotting with `matplotlib`, writting results to a local csv file or back to the database.
-See [the demo notebook](https://github.com/Teradata/quickstarts/blob/main/modules/ROOT/attachments/vantage-with-python-libraries.ipynb) for examples and [ipython-sql github repo](https://github.com/catherinedevlin/ipython-sql/) for a complete reference.
+There are many other features that jupysql provides, including variable substitution, plotting with `matplotlib`, writing results to a local csv file or back to the database.
+See [the demo notebook](https://github.com/Teradata/quickstarts/blob/main/modules/ROOT/attachments/vantage-with-python-libraries.ipynb) for examples and [jupysql documentation](https://jupysql.ploomber.io/) for a complete reference.

 ### Teradata Jupyter Docker image

-The Teradata Jupyter Docker image builds on `jupyter/datascience-notebook` Docker image.
-It adds the Teradata SQL kernel, Teradata Python and R libraries, Jupyter extensions to make you productive while interacting with Teradata Vantage.
+The Teradata Jupyter Docker image builds on `quay.io/jupyter/datascience-notebook` Docker image.
+It adds the Teradata SQL kernel, Teradata Python and R libraries, Jupyter extensions to make you productive while interacting with Teradata Database.
 The image also contains sample notebooks that demonstrate how to use the SQL kernel and Teradata libraries.

 The SQL kernel and Teradata Jupyter extensions are useful for people that spend a lot of time with the SQL interface.
 Think about it as a notebook experience that, in many cases, is more convenient than using Teradata Studio.
 The Teradata Jupyter Docker image doesn't try to replace Teradata Studio.
 It doesn't have all the features.
 It's designed for people who need a lightweight, web-based interface and enjoy the notebook UI.